P/E RATIO: [PASS]

 EARNINGS PERSISTENCE: [FAIL]

-The final important criterion in this approach is that Earnings Growth be at least 15% per year.
-EXLP's long-term growth rate of -17.49%, Based on the average of the 3, 4 and 5 year historical EPS growth rates, fails the minimum required.
+One final earnings test required is that the long-term earnings growth rate must be at least 15% per year.
+EXLP's long-term growth rate of 59.79%, Based on the average of the 3 and 5 year historical EPS growth rates, passes this test.

 TOTAL DEBT/EQUITY RATIO: [FAIL]